-As we move closer to the Virginia primary election on June 8 and the general election on November 2, our partner organization, the Virginia Interfaith Center for Public Policy (VICPP) suggests questions that we might ask the candidates.
+As we move closer to the Virginia general election on November 2, our partner organization, the Virginia Interfaith Center for Public Policy (VICPP) suggests questions that we might ask the candidates.
 We ask you to pose such questions to your candidates, to encourage them to give priority to those issues.

 Candidates running for offices, especially in contested seats, are usually very visible and accessible during the election season.
 You may be invited to town hall meetings or fundraising events.
 Use these events to ask questions of candidates.
 If you are a donor to a candidate, send a letter along with your donation expressing your concern about issues.

-Although VICPP has not finalized its issue priorities for 2022, below are some questions that we would love to see candidates address, but especially the gubernatorial candidates:
+These are some of the questions that VICPP would love to see candidates address, especially the gubernatorial candidates:

 How will you reduce the number of people who are jailed before trial primarily because they are poor?

 How will you reduce the excessive use of solitary confinement in Virginia’s prisons?

 How will you expand the affordable housing options available to low-income households?

 How will you address incidents of white supremacist violence and attacks?

 Do you support establishing a standard of 5 paid sick days for ALL Virginia workers in 2022?